Emergency Shower & Eye Wash

 • Facilities for disabled persons

-AS4775 also includes performance and use requirments for the following supplemental equipment:
+AS4775 also includes performance and use requirements for the following supplemental equipment:

 • Drench hoses